-Phenol chloroform extraction (see Kirby, 1957), normally followed by ethanol precipitation, is the traditional method to remove protein from a DNA sample.
+Phenol chloroform extraction, normally followed by ethanol precipitation, is the traditional method to remove protein from a DNA sample.
 In this procedure, the DNA solution is mixed with phenol and chloroform.
-The water-soluble DNA partitions into the aqueous phase, while the proteins are denatured by the organic solvents and stay in the organic phase.
-The aqueous phase containing the protein-free DNA can then be collected.
+The water-soluble DNA partitions into the aqueous phase, while the proteins denature in the presence of organic solvents, thus staying in the organic phase.
+The aqueous phase containing the protein-free DNA is then ready for collection.

-Disadvantages: Slow compared to most modern methods, there is a risk of phenol/chloroform carry-over into the final sample (which could inhibit downstream enzymatic reactions), chloroform and phenol are both hazardous chemicals.
+Disadvantages: Slow compared with most modern methods.
+There is a risk of phenol/chloroform carry-over into the final sample (which could inhibit downstream enzymatic reactions).
+Chloroform and phenol are both hazardous chemicals.

 2. Ethanol Precipitation

-Ethanol precipitation is a tried and tested method for de-salting and concentrating DNA.
-0.1 to 0.5 M monovalent cations (normally in the form of the acetate salt of sodium) is added to the DNA, along with ethanol to a final concentration of 70%.
-Ethanol changes the DNA structure so that the DNA molecules aggregate and precipitate from solution (see Eickbush and Moudrianakis, 1978).
-Since most salts and small organic molecules are soluble in 70% ethanol they stay in solution and the precipitated DNA can be separated from them by centrifugation.
+Ethanol precipitation is a popular method for desalting and concentrating DNA.
+Monovalent cations (0.1 to 0.5 M, normally in the form of the acetate salt of sodium) are added to the DNA, along with ethanol, to a final concentration of 70%.
+Ethanol changes the DNA structure so that the DNA molecules aggregate and precipitate out of solution (see Eickbush and Moudrianakis, 1978).
+Most salts and small organic molecules are soluble in 70% ethanol, leaving the precipitated DNA ready for separation by centrifugation.

-Disadvantages: Time consuming and risk of ethanol carry-over into the final sample
+Disadvantages: Time-consuming.
+You risk carrying ethanol over into the final sample.

-Column-based kits offer a convenient approach to DNA cleanup.
-The principle is that chaotrophic salts are added to the sample to denature the DNA by disrupting it’s hydrogen bonding.
-Under these conditions, the DNA will selectively bind to the silica resin in the column, allowing it to be separated from the rest of the sample.
-After washing the DNA is eluted from the column with a low salt solution which allows the re-naturing of the DNA, causing it to lose affinity for the silica.
-A good example of this technology is Qiagen’s Qiaquick series, which has several kits for agarose gel extraction, enzymatic reaction, nucleotide and PCR clean-up.
+Column-based kits offer a convenient approach to DNA clean-up.
+The principle is that chaotropic salts are added to the sample to denature the DNA by disrupting its hydrogen bonds.
+Under these conditions, the DNA will selectively bind to the silica resin in the column, facilitating its separation from the rest of the sample.

-Advantages: Convenient, relatively fast and the user can process large number of samples using the vacuum manifold option.
+Advantages: Convenient, relatively fast, and the user can process a large number of samples using the vacuum manifold option.

 5. Magnetic Beads

-This approach uses magnetic beads that conditionally bind DNA and can be immobilized on a magnetic to separate the DNA from the rest of the sample and allow washing etc. Invitrogen’s ChargeSwitch technology is the best example of this I have seen.
-It uses magnetic beads that are positively charged, and will therefore bind to DNA, at low pH but at high pH they are negatively charged and release the DNA.
+This approach uses magnetic beads that conditionally bind DNA in a pH-dependent manner, allowing you to separate the DNA from the rest of the sample by simply controlling pH.
+There are a few magnetic bead kits on the market.
+The magnetic beads are positively charged and bind DNA at low pH, but at high pH they become negatively charged, thus releasing the DNA.